INFORMATION SECURITY STATEMENT OF IOTSPOT B.V.

 Additional measures are:

-b) Standard changes in which personal data is processed can only be requested by an authorised Customer representative.
+- b) Standard changes in which personal data is processed can only be requested by an authorized Customer representative.
 A workflow procedure at the order entry position ensures compliance.

-c) The procedure described in ITIL is implemented for change requests.
-As above, only an authorised Customer representative is permitted to release a change request.
+- c) The procedure described in ITIL is implemented for change requests.
+As above, only an authorized Customer representative is permitted to release a change request.

 In addition, there is an emergency plan/crisis plan/disaster recovery plan for the data center in place and documented in backup and emergency plans.
 The functionality of these plans is verified on a regular basis (usually annually).
 Emergency plans are subjected to a regular verification and improvement process.